Prunus virginiana: Chemistry

 Chokecherries are very high in antioxidant pigment compounds, such as anthocyanins.
-They share this property with chokeberries, further contributing to confusion.
+They share this property with eastern North America's Prunus serotina (black cherry), contributing to confusion.

 Similar species

-The chokecherry is closely related to the black cherry (Prunus serotina) of eastern North America, which can reach 100 ft tall and has larger leaves and darker fruit.
-The chokecherry leaf has a finely serrated margin and is dark green above with a paler underside, while the black cherry leaf has numerous blunt edges along its margin and is dark green and smooth.
+The chokecherry is closely related to P. serotina, which can reach 100 ft tall and has larger, wholly dark green leaves with numerous blunt edges along the margin, in addition to darker fruit.

 Taxonomy

-The name chokecherry is also used for the related Manchurian cherry or Amur chokecherry (Prunus maackii).
+The name chokecherry is also used for the related P. maackii (Manchurian cherry or Amur chokecherry).